 Also ranking 5th in the 2017 Global Cities Index that studies the capacity of cities to disrupt through innovation, Hong Kong leads in business activity, especially air freight potential.
 Also highly rated in this index are the city’s many international schools.

-Enjoyed our snapshot of Hong Kong’s city performance, its brand strength and reputation?
-Spread the word!
+Enjoyed our summary of global rankings and indices on Hong Kong’s economic performance, its sustainability, attractiveness for digital nomads, brand strength and reputation?
+Thanks for sharing!